Yelp needs help, and buyout may be the answer

 Yelp put itself up for sale in May but then decided not to proceed, Bloomberg reported this month.

-Yahoo Inc YHOO.O, Amazon.com Inc (AMZN.O) and Priceline Group Inc PLCN.O would be possible buyers, analysts said.
+Yahoo Inc, Amazon.com Inc and Priceline Group Inc would be possible buyers, analysts said.

 Yelp declined to comment.
 Yahoo, Amazon and Google did not respond to request for comment, while Priceline said it did not comment on acquisition rumors.